cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-cityscapes.md

 - [Cityscapes format specification](https://github.com/mcordts/cityscapesScripts#the-cityscapes-dataset)
 - [Cityscapes dataset examples](https://github.com/cvat-ai/datumaro/tree/v0.3/tests/assets/cityscapes_dataset)

-- Supported annotations
+# Cityscapes export

+For export of images:

-  - Polygons (segmentation task)
+- Supported annotations: Polygons (segmentation task)

-- Supported attributes
+- Attributes:
-  - 'is_crowd' (boolean, should be defined for labels as `checkbox` -es) Specifies if the annotation label can distinguish between different instances.
+  - 'is_crowd' boolean, should be defined for labels as `checkbox`.
+    Specifies if the annotation label can distinguish between different instances.
     If False, the annotation id field encodes the instance id.

-# Cityscapes export

-Downloaded file: a zip archive of the following structure:
+Downloaded file is a .zip archive with the following structure:

 ```
 .